RECOVER: Toward Requirements Generation from Stakeholders' Conversations: RECOVER: A Novel Conversational Requirements Engineering Approach

 For the sake of clarity, Figure \ref{figure:example} illustrates a practical instance of our framework, illustrating the process of extracting requirements from a conversation turn.
 This example showcases a successful classification derived from the empirical study discussed later in the paper.
 The conversation analyzed is an example conversation provided by Spijkman et al. \cite{reconsum_spijkman_2023}.
 Specifically, it highlights the outcomes when configuring the framework with the components discussed in the previous section, i.e., (1) \textsc{FastText} as the word embedding technique, (2) \textsc{SVC} for the binary classification task, (3) \textsc{Llama2} as the Language Model for the generation of requirements, and (4) a few-shot prompt for guiding the Language Model.
-As shown in Figure \ref{figure:example}, the approach accurately identified the conversation turn as containing information relevant to requirements and derived a coherent and accurate set of system requirements.
+As shown in Figure \ref{figure:example}, \revised{the approach first correctly identified two conversation turns as containing requirements-relevant information while discarding the irrelevant one.
+Then, \textsc{RECOVER} recognized the first turn as a question and linked it to the subsequent turn, which served as its answer.
+Finally, with both the question and answer providing context, the LLM in Step 3 generated a coherent and accurate set of system requirements}.